HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 The top-level *dcp* repo MUST contain **all** significant features that are important to the DCP community as a whole and require visibility and prioritization.
 This includes  issues or epics describing user features or product-wide technical requirements (e.g. “components should have logs...“).

+To avoid maintenance overhead due to duplicate or incomplete issues, the creation of new items in the *dcp* repo SHOULD be limited to the [**PM Team**](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/PM/charter.md) or a facilitator from the **Architecture Team**.

 All component repos that will assign items to a DCP Milestone MUST be added to the ZenHub *DCP Backlogs* workspace.

 DCP Product Backlog items  are modeled as: